 Looking for a Reykjavik walking tour where you can try some traditional Icelandic food and some of the best places to eat in Reykjavik?
 There is nothing more exciting than experiencing the local cuisine when traveling.
 We decided what better way to try all the local, authentic Icelandic food than to join a local foodie tour run by local foodies.
-We joined the Wake-Up Reykjavik Food Tour, voted as the number one tour in Iceland, to experience all the local delicacies.
+We joined the Wake-Up Reykjavik Food Tour, voted as the number one tour in Iceland, to experience the best places to eat in Reykjavik.

 If you are a foodie then you will be looking for the best places to eat in Reykjavik and will want to experience new, local cuisine then this is the food tour for you.
 On the Reykjavik food tour, you will learn about the food in Iceland, experience the local cuisine we would of not normally tried.

 Wake Up Reykjavik is a small group of proud Icelandic foodies who are passionate about sharing their incredible local cuisines and sharing the best places to eat in Reykjavik.

 My husband and I are total foodies but when planning our trip to Iceland we had no idea how much of a foodie destination this would be.
 We had the opportunity to do a food tour in Reykjavik, Iceland with Wake Up Reykjavik Food Tour.
 This was a wonderful opportunity to try some local delicacies we wouldn’t normally try.